YannCebron/m68kplugin/plugin-resources/docs/mnemonic/abcd.md

 |*|U|*|U|*|

 The Z-bit is cleared if the result is non-zero, and left unchanged otherwise.
 The Z-bit is normally set by the programmer before the BCD operation, and can be used to test for zero after a chain of multiple-precision operations.
 The C-bit is set if a decimal carry is generated.

-*From MOTOROLA M68000 FAMILY Programmer's reference manual.
-Copyright 1992 by Motorola Inc./NXP.
-Adapted with permission.*